-- Resolve table names, where tables with identical names are generated from different COBOL copybooks specified during the import. - Specify the physical location for the data. - Specify table attributes. - Manipulate the fields generated from the COBOL, as follows: - Merging sequential fields into one for simple fields. - Resolving variants by either marking a selector field or specifying that only one case of the variant is relevant. - Adding, deleting, hiding, or renaming fields. - Changing a data type. - Setting a field size and scale. - Changing the order of the fields. - Setting a field as nullable. - Selecting a counter field for fields with dimensions (arrays).
-You can select the counter for the array from a list of potential fields. - Setting column wise normalization for fields with dimensions (arrays).
-You can create new fields instead of the array field where the number of generated fields will be determined by the array dimension. - Creating arrays and setting the array dimensions.
+- Resolve table names, where tables with identical names are generated from different COBOL copybooks specified during the import. - Specify the physical location for the data. - Specify table attributes. - Manipulate the fields generated from the COBOL, as follows: - Merge sequential fields into one for simple fields. - Resolve variants by either marking a selector field or specifying that only one case of the variant is relevant. - Add, delete, hide, or rename fields. - Change a data type. - Set a field size and scale. - Change the order of the fields. - Set a field as nullable. - Select a counter field for fields with dimensions (arrays).
+You can select the counter for the array from a list of potential fields.

+- Set column wise normalization for fields with dimensions (arrays).
+You can create new fields instead of the array field where the number of generated fields will be determined by the array dimension. - Create arrays and set the array dimensions.